TrellixVulnTeam/tic-tac-toe_RHBA/README.md

 # Tic Tac Toe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0. <br />
-* Using this project to learn AngularJS and NgRx
+* Using this project to learn AngularJS, NgRx and TailwindCSS
 * Under development.

 ## Development server